GuillaumeRoss/awesome-data-reversibility/README.md

 > *“How do we **unmake** that?”*

 **Data reversibility** aspires to deterministic, lossless rewinding of arbitrary data operations—schema migrations, analytics pipelines, even side-effect-laden microservices—so that every bit ends exactly where it began.
-This list enumerates best-in-class (and entirely fictional) projects that bravely tackle the challenge.
+This list enumerates best-in-class projects that bravely tackle the challenge.

 ---